Below we've consolidated a list of our most common questions concerning VEVO.

 - A Banner image – The template can be downloaded here.
 Please be aware of the “text and logo safe area” in the middle.

-For this reason, we require you to submit your video distribution request at least two weeks before your go-live date.
-This will ensure your channel and video are complete by your release date
+For this reason, we require you to submit your video distribution request at least three weeks before your go-live date.
+This will ensure your channel and video are complete by your release date.

-Unfortunately, no. A VEVO branded YouTube channel is not like a regular YouTube channel in that it is managed by VEVO, and they do not give access to a third party.
-Therefore, artists will NOT receive a login to their VEVO channel.
-We can make changes and updates to your video and channel info on your behalf as an approved distributor to VEVO.
+No, a Vevo branded YouTube channel is not like a regular YouTube channel in that it is managed by Vevo, and they do not give access to a third party.
+Therefore, artists will NOT receive a login to their Vevo channel.
+We can make changes and updates to your video and channel info on your behalf as an approved distributor to Vevo.
 We can make changes to items like:

 - Artist profile photo

 - Channel Banner

 - Video Title